DynamicaLab/data-dynalearn/README.md

 ### Datasets used in the article "Deep learning of contagion dynamics on complex networks"

-This repository contains the raw and processed datasets as well as the scripts used to generate the latter.
+This repository contains the raw and processed datasets as well as the [notebook]() used to generate the latter.

 #### Number of cases